What Is The Difference Between CompTIA A+ Core 1 and Core 2?

 Do you take Core 1 and Core 2 at the same time?

-Candidates can enroll in Core 1 and Core 2 at the same time.
-If they pass both exams, they can then enroll in two electives concurrently.
+Candidates have the option to enroll in both Core 1 and Core 2 exams simultaneously.
+If they pass both exams, they can then proceed to enroll in two electives concurrently.

 What is the hardest part of the A+ exam?